Legal PBA Philippine Cup Betting Guide

 There are several extremely popular players in the PBA, and choosing just one Philippine Cup player out of a pool of so many stars is not an easy task.

 No. There are no “import players” allowed in the PBA Philippine Cup.
-The other two legs of the PBA season allow foreign-born or naturalized Philippine citizens to play (one per team), but the Philippine Cup is native-only.
+The other two legs of the PBA season allow foreign-born or naturalized Philippine citizens to play (one per team, with height restrictions), but the Philippine Cup is native-only.

 This makes the Philippine Cup the pride of the nation and the most popular PBA conference domestically, though international bettors tend to prefer the Commissioner’s Cup and the Governors’ Cup due to their allowance for imports.